 Waves are the different upward or downward deflections represented on the EKG tracing.
 They are the product of the action potentials created during the cardiac stimulation, and repeated from one heart beat to another, barring alterations.

 The electrocardiographic waves are called P, Q, R, S, T, U (in that order) and they are connected to each other by an isoelectric line.

-The P Wave is the first wave of the cardiac cycle.
+The P wave is the first wave of the cardiac cycle.
 It represents atrial depolarisation.
-It is the result of overlaying the electrical activity of both atria.
+It is the result of overlayiwg the electrical activity of both atria.

-P Wave duration is less that 0.10 s (2.5 mm wide) and its maximum voltage is 0.25 mV (2.5 mm height).
+It wave duration is less that 0.10 s (2.5 mm wide) and its maximum amplitude is 0.25 mV (2.5 mm height).
 It is usually positive in all leads, except in aVR where it is negative, and in V1 where it is usually biphasic.

-Atrial enlargements can bring about an increase in the P wave height or duration (See Abnormal P Wave).
-The P wave is absent in Atrial fibrillation.
+Atrial enlargements can bring about an increase in the P wave height or duration (read abnormal P wave).
+P wave is absent in atrial fibrillation.

 Two important things about this wave:

 1. If there is a minimum positive wave in the QRS complex before a negative wave, the latter is not a Q wave but an S wave, no matter how small the previous positive wave.